h8pewou/homelab/README.md

 ## Clustering

-This guide will focus on a simple high availability setup for home use.
+A simple high availability setup for home use.

 ### Corosync

 The Corosync Cluster Engine is a Group Communication System with additional features for implementing high availability within applications.
-Proxmox has fairly straightforward implementation of this that can be configured from the GUI.
+Proxmox has a fairly straightforward implementation of this and to make life easier, it can be configured from the GUI.

 ### GlusterFS